Song-Ming/DSA3101-Group-14/README.md

 - Acquisition costs are determined by the mode of contact, the number of times the customer is contacted and the duration of the calls.

 **customer segmentation:**
-- Identification of distinct customer groups such as high-value clients, occasional users and budget-conscious customers.
+Identification of distinct customer groups such as high-value clients, occasional users and budget-conscious customers.
 - Analyze customer behaviors across different segments and leverage insights to recommend targeted marketing approaches.
 - Explore the possibility of implementing a real-time segmentation model.

+**optimise campaign:**
+Implementation of algorithm to dynamically campaign parameters according to month, day of week and contact mode (telephone/cellular) based on past campaign performance.
+Additionally, applied clustered data according to key economic indicators ("emp.var.rate", "euribor3m", "nr.employed", "cons.price.idx", "cons.conf.idx") to uncover patterns in financial behavior.
+This helps determine whether housing loans, personal loans, credit customers, and term deposit subscriptions were more prevalent within each clusters.

 **churn model training:**
 Implementation and optimization of a logistic regression model to predict customer churn.